-On the other hand, interview results showed that instructors in physical sciences lacked the requisite knowledge skills to develop multicultural and instructional activities to promote collaborations for diverse learners in science-related online courses.
-These findings suggest the need for online especially, those in instructors, the physical sciences to be equipped with the needed skills and knowledge through continuous professional development incorporate efforts they so can multicultural content into their online courses to promote equitable access, participation and achievement of diverse students (eg, Altbach & De Wit, 2020; Ke & Kwak, 2013; Scott et al., 2015; Shadiev & Huang, 2016).
+On the other hand, interview results showed that instructors in physical sciences lacked the requisite knowledge and skills to develop multicultural instructional activities to promote collaborations for diverse learners in science-related online courses.
+These findings suggest the need for online instructors, especially, those in the physical sciences to be equipped with the needed skills and knowledge through continuous professional development efforts so they can incorporate multicultural content into their online courses to promote equitable access, participation achievement of diverse students (eg. Altbach & De Wit, 2020; Ke & Kwak, 2013; Scott et al., 2015; Shadiev & Huang, 2016).
 It must, however, be noted that while the incorporation of varied instructional strategies and multicultural curricula may be essential in meeting the learning needs of diverse learners, it alone cannot overcome the sociocultural challenges encountered by them in online education.
 Hence, there is the need to look at their challenges holistically to provide integrated and bespoke solutions so they can enjoy meaningful online education irrespective of their diversity.

-6. CONCLUSION
+CONCLUSION